Where do we get ideas for hobby products to sell? I have written down 59 ideas here.

 - Producer; recording and editing.
 Again, this could be your own music or that of others;

 - Street performance; put your hat or an empty guitar case in front of you and play.

-- Apps; with all these mobile phones there is lots of inspiration to build an app;
+- Apps; with all these mobile phones there is a lot of inspiration to build an app;

 - Games; adventure games, brain games, skill games.
 Enough to choose from.

 - Pies and cookies; you could specialize in gluten-free or sugar-free pies;

 - Catering; little bites for receptions and parties.
 (I am getting hungry!);